 1. What are the trading hours at FXTM?

 The trading sessions in forex are not like the trading sessions of the New York Stock Exchange in the sense that they do not have daily opening and closing times.
-You can trade forex 24 hours a day from 23:00 on Sunday until 23:59 on Friday (check the time on your trading platform, currently GMT+2)
+You can trade forex 24 hours a day from 23:00 on Sunday until 23:59 on Friday GMT+2 (GMT+3 during Daylight Saving Time)

 You can call our Dealing Desk 24 hours a day to open, close or change a position.
 The telephone number for our Dealing Desk is +357 2555 8775.

 You can reach our Client Support Team between 08:00-20:00 GMT+2 (GMT+3 during Daylight Saving Time) from Monday to Friday.
 The telephone number for our Client Support Team is +357 2555 8777.

 You can visit our Contact us page if you're looking for more contact information.